 In our blog post on intranet surveys, we discussed the importance of an intranet evaluation survey, and how it is a key tool in gauging how your employees feel about your intranet.

-Now we are going to take it one step further to help you design and launch an intranet survey to ultimately measure your social intranet satisfaction.
+Now we are going to take it one step further to help you design and launch an intranet survey to measure your intranet satisfaction.

 Applying an evaluation survey like the one below on a recurring basis will provide comparable data to show change over time.
-In addition to documenting improvements, the recurring evaluations can show the strengths and weaknesses of your intranet and trends in how it is being used and can provide guidance on how and where your intranet team can focus its efforts.
+The recurring evaluations can show the strengths and weaknesses of your intranet and can provide guidance on how and where your intranet team can focus its efforts.